Górne Maliki

 Górne Maliki is a village in the administrative district of Gmina Stara Kiszewa, within Kościerzyna County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 6 km east of Stara Kiszewa, 23 km south-east of Kościerzyna, and 49 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 Maliki was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.
 Maliki is now divided into two villages: Górne Maliki ("Upper Maliki") and Dolne Maliki ("Lower Maliki").

 During the German occupation of Poland (World War II), in 1939 and 1942, the Germans expelled several Polish families from the village, whose farms were then handed over to Germans as part of the Lebensraum policy.